 Juvenile: rufous on upper scapulars producing a contrasting V on the back, pale breast and side and underside of head.

 Tundra for breeding, especially with areas of dwarf birch; wetlands and mudflats.

 They nest in scrapes on the ground usually under some vegetation.
 The female selects one of several scrapes prepared by the male.
 The clutch consists of 4 eggs which are incubated by both adults.
 The female often leaves before the young have fully fledged.

-The diet includes insects, small crustaceans and molluscs.
+Their varied diet consists of larvae, pupae and adult insects, small crustaceans and molluscs.

 - Clements, J. F., T. S. Schulenberg, M. J. Iliff, D. Roberson, T. A. Fredericks, B. L. Sullivan, and C. L. Wood.
 2015.
 The eBird/Clements checklist of birds of the world: v2015, with updates to August 2015.
 Downloaded from http://www.birds.cornell.edu/clementschecklist/download/

 - Handbook of the Birds of the World Alive (retrieved July 2016)

 - BirdForum Opus contributors.
 (2023) Western Sandpiper.
 In: BirdForum, the forum for wild birds and birding.
 Retrieved 2 December 2023 from https://www.birdforum.net/opus/Western_Sandpiper